ninoseki/mitaka/README.md

 **Note:**

 - urlscan.io scan:
-  - Please set your urlscan.io API key via the option if you want to make a scan.
+  - Please set your urlscan.io API key via the options if you want to make a scan.
   - Until the scan is finished, the URL will respond with `Not Found / Error code 404`.
 Please wait a minute and reload it.
 - VirusTotal scan:
-  - Please set your VirusTotal API key via the option if you want to make a scan.
+  - Please set your VirusTotal API key via the options if you want to make a scan.

 ## About Permissons